bptlab/ark_automate/wiki/How-to-write-tests.md

 ### How to write a test?
 - In the same folder of component, create file filename.test.js
     - If multiple test files are responsible for the same JS file, please add a Tests folder on the same structure level as the file to include the test files
-- use describe, it, beforeEach, etc.
+- Use describe, it, beforeEach, etc.

 ### How to execute a test?
 `npm test` to run tests in client or server folder (doesn't work yet, needs to be added to scripts)